Mattlk13/docs.review.ninja/slack/index.md

 Go to [this link to create a new bot for your team](https://my.slack.com/services/new/bot).

 Once there, choose any user name and click "Add Bot Integration."
 This will take you to the bot setup page that includes an API token.
-Copy and paste this token somewhere.
+Copy this token.

 In Slack, go to the channel you want to have ReviewNinja notifications in.
 Click on the encircled <i class="fa fa-info"></i> icon at the top for channel info, then click the "Invite more people to this channel" link.